cargo-public-api/cargo-public-api/README.md

 # public_items

-List public items (the public API) of Rust library crates by analyzing the rustdoc JSON of the crates.
-Also supports diffing the public API between releases and commits.
+List public items (the public API) of Rust library crates by analyzing their rustdoc JSON.
+Also supports diffing the public API between releases and commits to e.g. help find breaking API changes or semver violations.

 # Usage